Operating expense ratio: Protect profitability and your financial fitness

 Figure 1 shows how varying patterns in revenues and costs have produced differences in the average OER for dairy, hogs, cattle, and grains and oilseeds farms*.

-Figure 1: Dairy sector shows stability in average revenue-expenses spread
+Figure 1: Cattle sector continues to show declines in average revenue-expenses spread

 Source: FCC Portfolio data

-Of the four, the cattle sector’s OER saw the most consistent improvement between 2019 and 2023.
-Producers, especially in the west, faced challenges with low feed supply in 2021 and 2022, which can impact variable expenses, but these subsided into 2022 and 2023 helping the OER.
-Following improvements in grains and oilseeds between 2019 and 2022, the ratio increased into 2023, but still remains healthy, as commodity prices eased.
+Of the four, the cattle sector’s OER saw the most consistent improvement between 2020 and 2024.
+Producers, especially in the west, faced challenges with low feed supply in 2021 and 2022, which can impact variable expenses, but these improved into 2022 and 2023.
+Producers also saw strong prices for cattle in 2024 that are continuing in 2025, helping revenues and the OER.
+Following improvements in grains and oilseeds in 2022 on higher commodity prices, the ratio increased into 2023 and 2024, but still remains healthy, as commodity prices ease and expenses increased.

 What does the future hold?